stacklok/sigstore-the-hard-way/src/04-rekor.md

 ## Dependencies

-We need a few dependencies installed:
+We need a few dependencies installed.

-Update your system
+Update your system:

 ```bash
 sudo apt-get update -y